quarkusio/quarkus/CONTRIBUTING.md

 #### Eclipse Setup

 Open the *Preferences* window, and then navigate to _Java_ -> _Code Style_ -> _Formatter_.
 Click _Import_ and then
-select the `eclipse-formatter.xml` file in the `ide-config` directory.
+select the `eclipse-format.xml` file in the `ide-config` directory.

 Next navigate to _Java_ -> _Code Style_ -> _Organize Imports_.
 Click _Import_ and select the `eclipse.importorder` file.